 Bringing you hope as you chart your way through the challenges of the teenage years and the changes in the parent-child relationship.
-The seven sessions are designed to help you stay connected with your child through understanding their world and developing good communication skills.
+The eight sessions are designed to help you stay connected with your child through understanding their world and developing good communication skills.

 “By week 3 of the course our relationship had really improved, and my daughter commented on how much better things were in the home because I didn’t shout so much!
 I think the course is brilliant!”